cammoore/414-review-checklists/checklists/js-checklist.md

-# Javascript and ESLint Checklist
+# Typescript and ESLint Checklist

-Best practices for Javascript and ESLint.
+Best practices for Typescript and ESLint.

-## Javascript
+## Typescript

-### JS-01: Name constructs appropriately.
+### TS-01: Name constructs appropriately.

 Do variables/functions/modules conform to our naming standards?
 (Consistent casing, descriptive names, etc.)

-### JS-03: Use the spread operator when appropriate.
+### TS-03: Use the spread operator when appropriate.

 Can you use the spread operator?

-### JS-04: Use object deconstruction when appropriate.
+### TS-04: Use object deconstruction when appropriate.

 Can you use object deconstruction?

-### JS-05: Use arrow functions when appropriate.
+### TS-05: Use arrow functions when appropriate.

 Can you use arrow functions?
 Note that arrow functions are normally better, except in Mocha tests.

-### JS-06: Avoid lodash or underscore map, filter, etc.
+### TS-06: Avoid lodash or underscore map, filter, etc.

 ES6 includes many of the lodash or underscore functions.
 Use the built-in function rather than the lodash or underscore version when possible.

-### JS-07: Avoid console.logs
+### TS-07: Avoid console.logs

 Get rid of console.log.

-### JS-08: Use JSDoc comments appropriately.
+### TS-08: Use TSDoc comments appropriately.

-When a comment starts with '/**', it will be processed by JSDoc.
+When a comment starts with '/**', it will be processed by TSDoc.
 Please ensure those comments are appropriate for inclusion.

 ## ESLint